Herbert E. Grier: Career

 Grier started his career as an electrical engineer for MIT from 1934 to 1947.
 During this time period, Grier co-invented a miniature stroboscope alongside Harold Edgerton and Kenneth Germeshausen in 1934.
 Years later, Grier and his colleagues created a Kodak handheld flash for newspaper photographers in 1940.
 While working on aerial photography for Edgerton during World War II, Grier joined the Manhattan Project and built the firing mechanism used in the Fat Man bomb.

 After forming EG&G with Edgerton and Germeshausen in 1947, Grier was involved in nuclear testings between the late 1940s and early 1950s.
 These included Operation Sandstone, Operation Ranger and Operation Ivy.

 With EG&G, Grier was the company's president until 1976 and was a consultant from 1983 to 1994.
-Other executive roles Grier had were president of GEC Geonuclear Company from 1965 to 1983 and chairman of Reynolds Electrical & Engineering Company from 1969 to 1971.
+Other executive roles Grier had were president of CER Geonuclear Company from 1965 to 1983 and chairman of Reynolds Electrical & Engineering Company from 1969 to 1971.
 Outside of electrical engineering, Grier was selected for a 1973 NASA advisory board on safety that reviewed Skylab.
 He also led a 1980 safety committee that assessed the preparation of the first NASA Space Shuttle.